A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

 \subsection{Comparison against quasi-2D numerical solutions}

-We first compare the numerical solutions of the governing equations (\ref{eq:governing1}-\ref{eq:governing2}) against the analytical solutions in cartesian coordinates.
-The firn is assumed to be uniform outside the aquifer, with a temperature of $T_0 = -30^\circ$C and an initial porosity of $\phi_0=0.7$, which corresponds to a $\kappa / \kappa_1=0.925$.
-We initialize with the analytical solutions in cartesian ($x$) coordinates (Equation \ref{eq:self-similar}) at time $t=1$ year with an initial maximum horizontal extent of $x_{max}(t=0)=x_{max,0}=2900$ m.
-For the numerical solution, the horizontal domain $x \in [0,2.5\,x_{max,0}]$ is divided uniformly into 250 grid cells.
-The boundary conditions are no flow at $x=0$ and a constant aquifer height at the other end, i.e., $h(2.5\,x_{max,0},t)=0$.
+We first compare the quasi-two-dimensional solutions from the numerical model against the semi-analytical solution \eqref{eq:self-similar} of the Equations~(\ref{eq:governing}-\ref{eq:vol}, scaled form ~\ref{eq:89_cart}-\ref{eq:91_cart}) in cartesian coordinates.
+We refer to the dimensions as ``quasi'' because the vertical dimension is represented through vertical averaging.
+The firn is assumed to be uniform outside the aquifer, with a temperature of $T_0 = -30\,^\circ$C and an initial porosity of $\phi_0=0.7$, which corresponds to $\kappa / \kappa_1=0.925$ and $\Delta \phi = 0.057$ (Figures~\ref{fig2:analyvsnum}\textit{a}, \textit{d}, \textit{e}).
+We initialize with the semi-analytical solutions in cartesian ($x$) coordinates at time $t=1$ year with an initial maximum horizontal extent of $x_{max}(t=0)=x_{max,0}=2900$ m and $h_{max}(t=0)=200$ m.
+For the numerical solutions from the vertically integrated firn aquifer model, the horizontal domain $x \in [0,2.5\,x_{max,0}]$ is divided uniformly into 250 grid cells.
+The boundary conditions are no flow at $x=0$ and a constant aquifer height at the other end, i.e., $h(2.5\,x_{max,0},t)=0$ (Figure~\ref{fig2:analyvsnum}\textit{a}).
+For validation purposes, we have also included the solutions from a higher-fidelity firn hydrologic model called HydroFirn (for more information, see Appendix~\ref{appA}).
+HydroFirn solves Equations~(\ref{eq:comp-conservation-final}-\ref{eq:darcy-full}) in two-dimensions and includes heat conduction (contour plots in Figures~\ref{fig2:analyvsnum}\textit{a-i}).
+The domain for the HydroFirn simulations is $x \in [0,2.5\,x_{max,0}] \times z\in [0,250\text{ m}]$ which is uniformly divided into $80\times40$ grid cells.